Need to talk? Call 1800 882 436.

 Calcium

-Calcium is important in pregnancy for your baby's growth.
-However, there is no need for extra calcium supplementation beyond the normal recommended dietary intake.
-This is because your body adapts to make more efficient use of your own calcium.
+During pregnancy, calcium is important for your baby's growth.
+However, there is usually no need for extra calcium supplements when you are pregnant if you eat a healthy diet.
+This is because your body adapts to make more efficient use of the calcium from your usual food.

 For example, high doses of some vitamins can be dangerous: